MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 >!
 Note: If you choose Autonomous Database Service (ADB-S), please keep in mind, that only logical migration scenarios are supported.

 ## Additional Guidance
-In order to equip you sufficiently, you can use the following section which helps you to choose the right migration option for your requirements and data sizes.
+Use the following section to help you to choose the right migration option for your requirements and data sizes.

 ### ExpressRoute based Migration Duration Reference